ACT NOW! Take control of your finances and get up to $1,050.* Book your call today.

 The main difference is that a golden parachute is used to attract an employee, while golden handcuffs are better suited for retaining an employee.

 To escape golden handcuffs, review your spending plan, increase your cash runway, make yourself more marketable, schedule personal time, and make the change.
-This will help you break free from the constraints.
+This preparation helps you break free from the constraints.

 Golden handcuffs use vesting periods, deferred incentives, and non-compete clauses to create financial disincentives for employees to leave a company.
-These elements form a strong incentive for employees to stay with the company.
+These elements form a strong incentive for you to stay.

 About Facet